jun-jie-sun/jun-jie-sun.github.io/_pages/about.md

 3. Drawing And Modeling: Use CAD to draw relevant floor plans and SOLIDWORKS to conduct 3D modeling of related parts and devices.
 4. Experimental Operations: Design and production of models, design, installation and use of diagnostic devices, and operation of laboratory instruments such as ball mills.
 5. Other Skills: The use of Office software such as MS Office, video production and editing.
-6. I have strong self-control and a high interest in learning.
-More skills and abilities are under development.
+6.  ...(I have strong self-control and a high interest in learning.
+More skills and abilities are under development.)

 Future Plan
 ======